 Learn how SiteTuners can help.
 Speak with a conversion expert.

 3. Create Wireframes and Information Architecture

-Consider the layout of the page, functional elements, the important labels, text, navigation, and page titles that are on it.
-Lay them out functionally, so you can take the visual design part out of the process.
+Lay these elements out functionally, so you can take the visual design part out of the process.

 This is crucial because if you can’t agree on the purpose of your page, then talking about how you’re going to decorate the page isn’t going to get you any further along.
 So, you first need to decide if something is appropriate use of real estate and if you have the right kind of controls on the page.

 Based on the developed wireframes, create rough visual designs.

 The main purpose is to indicate the appropriate visual emphasis and relative importance of page elements in order to support the conversion goals.